UnvsCom/dependancies-library/README.md

 Many of these are outdated and are no longer supported, some for good reason.
 Some may also not be stable to use this present day.

+Remember it's good practice to double check Checksums to ensure they are valid releases.

 Provided without warranty or guarantee.
 Use at your own risk.